CoryDAsana/developer-docs/source/includes/markdown/_23-examples.html.md

 Our integration also helps automate some of the routine steps to ensure questions get answered.
 After a task gets triaged for priority, our integration sets an appropriate due date.
 It can also set an assignee and followers based on current workload and by matching certain keywords in the task description.
 If the task approaches its due date and it has not received a response, the script comments on the task to alert us that the question is about to reach our SLA limit.
 This helps us keep the right people in the loop with minimal overhead and maximum clarity of what needs to be done by when.

 By managing this routine and specialized workflow with automation through Asana’s API, our team is more efficient, more effective, and less likely to make a mistake.
 We know how responsive we've been and can see how we're doing at any time.
-We're better able to minimize the number of questions which slip through the cracks.
-The result is better support for outside developers and increased focus on core work, not work about work.
+We're better able to minimize the number of questions which may become overlooked.
+The result is better support for outside developers and increased focus on core work, rather than "work about work."

-Over time, we've continuously tweaked how our integration behaves to evolve our process, empowering us to adjust and iterate our approach.
+Over time, we've continuously optimized how our integration behaves to evolve our process, empowering us to adjust and iterate our approach.
 This is one of the key opportunities that Asana's API provides: ownership and control over how work gets done.
 Incremental improvements provide the chance to try out new workflows and settle on one that works well for everyone, leading to a more consistent and customized experience of using Asana.

-To get started, check out our [examples](/docs/examples "Examples") page.
-For support or to generate ideas of how your team can work more effectively with Asana, head to the [Asana Community](https://forum.asana.com/c/api/24 "Asana Developers Community") to chat with Asana team members and users!
+For support or to generate ideas of how your team can work more effectively with Asana, visit the [developer forum](https://forum.asana.com/c/api/24) to chat with the community.

 <div>
   <div class="docs-developer-satisfaction-content">